rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

 The mutation definition takes the `id` variable as input for the `addStar` mutation.
 As before, you can decide what should be returned in case of a successful mutation.
-Now, you can use a Mutation component the represents the previously used Query component.
+Now, you can use a Mutation component that represents the previously used Query component, but this time for mutations.
 You have to pass the mutation prop, but also a variable prop for passing the identifier for the repository.

 {{< highlight javascript "hl_lines=3 8 26 27 28" >}}
 import React from 'react';